proycon/folia/docs/src/speech.rst

 insufficient for your needs, then look into :ref:`timesegment_annotation`.

 Speech has its counterpart to text, in the form of a phonetic or phonological transcription, i.e. a representation of the speech as it was pronounced/recorded.
 FoLiA has a separate content element for this, see :ref:`phon_annotation`.
+You should still use the normal :ref:`text_annotation` for a normal textual transcription of the speech.

 For further segmentation of speech into phonemes, you can use :ref:`phonological_annotation`.